FAQ

 Is Flo Finance the same as Flo Health Inc. (the period-tracking app)?

 No. Flo Health is a London-based health-tech company that builds a menstrual-cycle tracking application.
-Flo Finance is a separate company building developer infrastructure for tokenized capital markets.
+Flo Finance is a separate company building Simple SDK for Tokenized Stocks: one SDK for fintechs, crypto apps, and neobanks to offer tokenized stocks, treasury yield, commodities, FX, ETFs, and fixed income.
 We are unrelated entities.

 Is Flo Finance affiliated with Flow Traders N.V.?